 This article covered the event, and this article reviewed Brain Awareness Week 2016 activities across the country.
 I wrote this article to pass along some ideas on how to organize a successful Brain Awareness Week event.

 March 15 - An Epilepsy booth for the Brain Fair at NYU Medical School

 For this event, I organized volunteers and content.
 We had close to 50 participants.

-I organized content 15 volunteers for the World Science Festival.
+I organized 15 volunteers and co-developed content for the World Science Festival.
 After brainstorming with other leaders of the Neuroscience Outreach Group, we decided to talk about attention by having people do the 'invisible gorilla' test.